Lighthouses of the United States: New Jersey

 - 1877.
 Inactive since 1950; charted as a landmark.
 105 ft (32 m) hexagonal wrought iron skeletal tower with central cylinder, lantern and gallery.
 Entire lighthouse and lantern

 painted black.
 Keeper's house destroyed; a frame oil house survives.
 Sibling

 of Liston Range Rear DE.
 The tower was restored in 1983-84 as a result of

 local preservation efforts.
-Wikimedia has a 2010 photo, Jim Tryon has a 2007 photo,
+A 2010 photo is at right, Jim Tryon has a 2007 photo,

 and Google has a street view and a satellite